Call for Applications (Closed)

 Each trainee will receive a stipend of $8,000 which will be disbursed in four installments based on trainee completion of required milestones.
 Each trainee will also be provided an allowance of $2,000 to cover the cost of airfare, hotel accommodations, local transportation and per diem to attend Annual Meetings for AIM-AHEAD and Bridge2AI in 2025.*

 *Trainees may apply to multiple AIM-AHEAD training programs and fellowships, but if accepted into more than one, they must select only one AIM-AHEAD training program or fellowship to participate in per funding cycle.
-Additionally, AIM-AHEAD-funded Coordinating Center Personnel (MPIs, PIs, Co-Investigators, other personnel) are eligible to apply, but if accepted, they will not receive the stipend and allowance.*
+Additionally, AIM-AHEAD-funded Coordinating Center Personnel or AIM-AHEAD-funded Awardees (MPIs, PIs, Co-Investigators, other personnel) are eligible to apply, but if accepted, they will not receive the stipend and allowance.*

 Trainee Mentorship